Spousal or partner maintenance/ alimony

 - The maintenance obligation ceases immediately if the spouse receiving maintenance remarries, enters into a civil partnership or starts to co-habit with a new partner.
 However, it is up to the maintenance payer to prove co-habitation.
 If the other party denies living together, then difficulties arise.
 Often only a costly private detective can provide sufficient evidence in a court of law to officially terminate maintenance.

 - Under exceptional circumstances, a spouse may apply for an extension of the maintenance period.
-However, there are only a few cases in which a longer maintenance period been accepted by the courts.
+This may become more relevant after 2020 as the basic maintenance period will mostly be shorter.
 Someone with a serious handicap who is not able to achieve a basic standard of living without continued support is one example.
 A request for extension must be put to the courts within three months after the normal maintenance period has ended.

 My spouse has moved to or from The Netherlands and wants maintenance